 It also means you can mix and match, perhaps opting for a bikini top one day for sunbathing, and the tankini top when you want more coverage.
 Here are some of my favorites.

-You can wear these tankini tops (below) with your favorite bikini bottoms.
+Wear these tankini tops (below) with your favorite bikini bottoms.

 swimwear with sleeves